Skip to main content

 Install Your Package Tracker from the Google Workspace Marketplace.
 In any cell, type:

-You'll get back In Transit, Delivered, Out for Delivery, or whichever state FedEx has on file.
+You'll get back In Transit, Delivered, Out for Delivery, or whichever state FedEx has on file — and the cell keeps updating itself as FedEx posts new scan events.
+No script reruns, no manual refresh button, no Apps Script triggers.
 The formula auto-routes across FedEx services — you don't need to know whether it's Ground, Express, or SmartPost.

 The rest of this guide is the detail worth knowing: how to read a FedEx tracking number, how to pull the data at scale, and how to handle the edge cases (international, SmartPost handoffs, freight pros).